MV Lyubov Orlova: Route

 The ship is believed to have sunk in international waters after the EPIRB distress signals were activated in early 2013.
+As of 2026, her wreck has not been found.

 Tabloid speculation

 In January 2014, there was speculation based on an interview with a salvager in the British tabloid The Sun that the ship might be nearing the coast of England and be infested with cannibal rats.
 The rumours were subsequently debunked.